lucaslu/mern-workout/README.md

 # Workout Buddy

 Workout Buddy helps you tracking all the exercises to make your life easier and helthier.
+It has user authentication by using JWT and password encryption by using bcrypt.
 If you'd like to check it out, you can access it by [clicking here](https://mern-workout.netlify.app)

 ![Screenshot of Workout Tracker](./screenshot.jpg)